-Smartick needs some time to “study” the student and understand their patterns of behavior, gaps in knowledge and areas in which they have to improve.
-The initial impression that it is too easy, is common amongst some children, who have not performed to their full ability during the level test (due to lack of familiarity with the platform or handling the keyboard and mouse), however, the platform is constantly analyzing their results and adjusting to their real level.
+Smartick needs some time to “study” the student and understand their patterns of behavior, gaps in knowledge, and areas in which they have to improve.
+The initial impression that it is too easy, is common amongst some children who have not performed to their full ability during the level test (due to lack of familiarity with the platform or handling the keyboard and mouse), however, the platform is constantly analyzing their results and adjusting to their real level.

 If they are too difficult:

 The Smartick study plan is sequenced so that the student progresses naturally.
 If a student receives external help, the system collects skewed data, which does not show their true ability.
-This can result in the student being placed at a level that does not correspond to their ability, often more complex, meaning they find it more and more difficult to perform each session unaided.
+This can result in the student being placed at a level that does not correspond to their ability, often more complex, meaning they find it more and more difficult to perform each session on their own.
 If the exercises are too difficult for the student, it is better for them to click “I don’t know” (when this option appears) or not respond, instead of receiving help from parents or teachers.

 If they are too easy: